dexhunter/blog.dex.moe/_posts/2017-06-14-learning-from-history.md

 Above all, I put freedom of speech as the most fundamental privilege an individual should enjoy, and I hope that one day Chinese government can learn this bitter truth.

 [1]: Forbes news ( you can find more on this by googling "VPN ban")

+Another observation I had is that not many people know how a thing works even though they have no trouble using it like my father.